Kytha-archives/pbr-renderer/README.md

 Note: The first build will take longer because the dependencies need to be compiled.
 Subsequent builds will not take as long.

+⚠️ I did my development on Windows.
+I've tested compiling and linking on Linux so their shouldn't be any problems
+to that effect in a linux environment.
+However depending on your setup, there is a possibility that the shaders I have written are not compatible with your version of OpenGL.
+If this is a the case (the model of Emperor Trajan does not appear) consider switching to a windows environment.
+Hopefully this issue will be fixed soon.

 # Architecture

 The codebase is quite large and very flat, which does not help convey the relationships between objects and the system they create.
 This section is intended to help convey the system as a whole and explain the "how" of the engine.
 The next section- "Design Designs", focuses more on the "why".